BK-SCOSS/scoss_webapp/app/static/assets/home.md

 The others (Pascal, Javascript, Matlab,..) are in our list of development.

-* Metrics
+Metrics:

 * CountOperator
 * SetOperator
 * HashOperator
 * Moss

-* Usage
+# Usage

 SCoSS is for non-commercial use.
 If you want to use SCoSS for academic purposes, you can send an email to [thuandp@soict.hust.edu.vn](mailto:thuandp@soict.hust.edu.vn).

 # Issues

-If you have any technical issue, please report to ngocjr7@gmail.com.
+* If you have any technical issues, please report to ngocjr7@gmail.com.
-If you have disagree with our results, please send an email to thuandp@soict.hust.edu.vn.
+* If you have disagreed with our results, please send an email to thuandp@soict.hust.edu.vn.

 # Credits
 Hanoi University of Science and Technology.